 As mentioned, some states allow voters to register electronically, some even permit voters to vote electronically as well.
 We encourage you to ask your local election officials to deliver your blank ballot electronically (by email, internet download, or fax, depending on your state).
 Include your email address on your FPCA to take advantage of the electronic ballot delivery option.
 Return the FPCA per the instructions on the website.
 FVAP.gov will tell you if your state allows the FPCA to be returned electronically or if you must submit a paper copy with original signature.
 If you must return a paper version, please see below for mailing options.

-3. Return Your Completed Ballot: Some states allow you to return your completed ballot electronically and others do not.
-If your state requires you to return paper voting forms or ballots to local election officials, you will need to return your FPCA or ballot to your local election officials via international mail or commercial courier service at your own expense.
+3. Return Your Completed, Signed Ballot: Some states allow you to return your completed ballot electronically and others do not.
+If your state requires you to return paper voting forms or ballots to local election officials, you can do so at the nearest U.S. Embassy or U.S. Consulate.
+Place your ballot in an envelope with sufficient domestic U.S. postage and address it to the relevant election official.
+You can also return election materials via international mail or commercial courier service at your own expense.

 Not sure if you are eligible to vote?